Dekita/palhub-client/renderer/markdown/terms.en.md

 #### Terms and Conditions of Use
-These Terms and Conditions of Use ("Terms") govern your access to and use of PalHUB Client ("the App"), including any and all services, features, and content made available through the Application.
+These Terms and Conditions of Use ("Terms") govern your access to and use of {{app.brandname}} ("the App"), including any and all services, features, and content made available through the Application.

 By using the App, you agree to comply with and be bound by these Terms.
 If you do not agree with these Terms, then we request you uninstall the Application from your machine.